LiliaFramework/Lilia/documentation/docs/modules/code_utilities/meta.md

 **Purpose**

-Determines whether the player is currently walking or running.
+Checks whether the player is currently walking or running.

 **Parameters**